bjourne/factor-gradtyping/README.md

-# factor-gradtyping
+# Gradual typing in Factor

-Gradual typing in Factor
+Supplementary code to my essay.